 Cash and cash equivalents - The Institute considers short-term, highly liquid investments with original maturities of three months or less to be cash equivalents.
 The Institute's policy is to place cash and cash equivalents with high-credit-quality financial institutions.
-Amounts placed with Federal Deposit Insurance Corporation (FDIC)- and Securities Investor Protection Corporation (SIPC)-insured institutions and covered by insurance exceeds the insured deposit limit.
+Amounts placed with Federal Deposit Insurance Corporation (FDIC)- and Securities Investor Protection Corporation (SIPC)-insured institutions exceed the insured deposit limit.
 The Institute has not experienced any losses in such accounts.